unLomTrois/star-wars-galaxy-3/README.md

 # Star Wars Galaxy 2

-Star Wars Galaxy 2 is a stellaris mod that brings the star wars galaxy in your vanilla game.
+Star Wars Galaxy 2 is a Stellaris mod that brings the star wars galaxy to your vanilla game.
+With the help of Planetary Diversity, a giant galaxy full of different planets can be created inside your Stellaris game.

 # Contributing